Exploring the Historic Bronzeville Neighborhood in Chicago, IL

 Eméché Cakery & Cafe

 Shawn Michelle’s Homemade Ice Cream: This popular Black-owned shop is located at 46 E. 47th in the historic Rosenwald Building on the corner of 47th and Wabash.
 It has some great flavors including the bourbon butter pecan which I really enjoyed.
+I went back again and had the butter pecan and the best peach cobbler.

 With two Bronzeville locations, Sip & Savor is a local coffee shop started in 2005.
 There is one near Shawn Michelle’s Homemade Ice Cream in the same building at 78 E. 47th St. I went to the location at 528 E. 43rd where I enjoyed a latte on the outside back patio.